enguehard/enguehard.tf/content/_index.md

         folders:
           - event
       text: |-
-        - I will present at EHES in Vienna. \n
+        - 9/23: I will present at EHES meeting in Vienna.
-        - I presented at the Cliometric Society World Meeting in Dublin.  \n
+        - 7/23: I will present at the Cliometric Society World Meeting in Dublin.

-        -   \n  \n
+        __

     design:
       columns: '2'
       view: compact